The Horse in Motion: 1882: The book

-Stanford commissioned the book The Horse in Motion: as shown by Instantaneous Photography with a Study on Animal Mechanics founded on Anatomy and the Revelatins of the Camera in which is demonstrated The Theory of Quadrupedal Locomotion, written by his friend and physician J. D. B. Stillman; it was published by Osgood and Company.
+Stanford commissioned the book The Horse in Motion: as shown by Instantaneous Photography with a Study on Animal Mechanics founded on Anatomy and the Revelations of the Camera in which is demonstrated The Theory of Quadrupedal Locomotion, written by his friend and physician J. D. B. Stillman and published by Osgood and Company.
 The book featured little true instantaneous photography; the majority of the 40 chronophotographic plates are rendered as black contours and 29 plates contain line drawings of Muybridge's photographic "foreshortenings" (views of the same instant from five different angles, much like what later became known as bullet time).
 Muybridge was not credited in the book, except noted as a Stanford employee and in a technical appendix based on an account he had written.
 As a result, Britain's Royal Society of Arts, which earlier had offered to finance further photographic studies by Muybridge of animal movement, withdrew the funding.
 His suit against Stanford to gain credit was dismissed out of court.

-The book received very little attention, which disappointed Stanford and Stillman very much.

 Legacy

 Inspired by Muybridge, Marey, Ottomar Anschütz and many others started studying motion through chronophotography.
-Although some researchers had used photography as a means to document reality before, including time-lapse sequences of the passage of Venus in 1874, for instance.
-Muybridge's widely publicized work convinced many more people that the medium could be more reliable than the naked eye and even demonstrated that it could reveal otherwise undiscernable natural principles.
+Some researchers had used photography as a means to document reality before (including, for instance, time-lapse sequences of the passage of Venus in 1874), but Muybridge's widely publicized work convinced many more people that the medium could be more reliable than the naked eye, and even demonstrated that it could reveal otherwise undiscernable phenomena and principles.

 Muybridge continued his chronophotographic studies under the auspices of the University of Pennsylvania and published a portfolio of 781 plates as Animal Locomotion in 1887.
 This work provided artists with examples of positions of the moving subjects they wanted to depict.
 The idea of chronophotographic sequences also inspired new artistic endeavours, with Marcel Duchamp's Nude Descending a Staircase, No. 2 as a famous example.

 The projection of moving painted versions of Muybridge's pictures with the zoopraxiscope was the earliest known motion picture exhibition based on actual recordings of motion.

 Muybridge later met with Thomas Edison, who had invented the phonograph a few years before.
 Edison went on to develop the kinetograph, an early movie camera, and the kinetoscope, an early motion picture viewer.

-The Horse in Motion studies are commonly regarded as a pinnacle in the development of motion picture media (although dates, titles, and pictures from different periods are often mixed up in statements about Muybridge's influence).
+The Horse in Motion studies are commonly regarded as a landmark in the development of motion picture media (although dates, titles, and pictures from different periods are often mixed up in statements about Muybridge's influence).
+Jordan Peele's 2022 film Nope made reference to Plate 626, published in Animal Locomotion.
+The film's main characters are descendants of the unknown jockey in the pictures (who in the film is named Alistair E. Haywood), which has been described as a comment on how "the camera – with its power to see – has also left certain people, and certain stories, unseen".